itberrios/CV_tracking/MARLMOT/README.md

 # MARLMOT
 Multi-Agent Reinforcement Learning for Multiple Object Tracking

-This respository contains an implementation of [MARLMOT](https://ifaamas.org/Proceedings/aamas2018/pdfs/p1397.pdf) which is a multiple object tracking algorithm that exteneds [SORT](https://arxiv.org/pdf/1602.00763.pdf) by using multiple agents to manage each track.
+This respository contains an implementation of [MARLMOT](https://ifaamas.org/Proceedings/aamas2018/pdfs/p1397.pdf) which is a multiple object tracking algorithm that extends [SORT](https://arxiv.org/pdf/1602.00763.pdf) by using multiple agents to manage each track.
 The agents decide how to update track filters and when to delete, keep, or mark as hidden.
 Each agent is parameterized as a Feed Forward Neural Network that observes continuous data from a track and outputs probabilities for 5 discrete actions that determine how each track is updated

 <p align="center">
   <img src="https://user-images.githubusercontent.com/60835780/229327407-9b70cb6a-1ef4-4eec-8b38-c9e06ffd26c0.png" width=50% height=50%>